 Section 6 -The executive committee by a two-thirds vote at any of its regularly scheduled meetings may adopt, add to, or amend By-laws, which By-laws shall be not inconsistent with the provisions of this constitution.
 Such By-laws shall be published along with and at the end of this constitution and be available to the membership of the party.

-Section 7 -There shall be an annual state convention at such time and place as the state executive committee shall determine during the month of May of each calendar year.
+Section 7 -There shall be an annual state convention at such time and place as the state executive committee shall determine during the months of April or May of each calendar year, or, if necessary, at an alternative time the executive committee determines based on the State’s electoral deadline for the nomination of candidates during the given year.
 Any voter registered as a member of the United Utah Party is automatically considered a delegate to the annual convention.
 Notice of conventions shall be made as provided in the By- laws.
 Notice of the results of convention decisions, including election of officers, will be placed on the party website within seven days of the convention.

 Section 8 -The state chairperson, vice chairperson, treasurer and secretary shall be elected to a two-year term each odd-numbered year at the regular state organizing convention.
 Each shall hold office until the next organizing convention two years hence.
 The election of officers of the executive committee shall be conducted by the executive committee.
 However, no officer of the executive committee who is running for re-election in a contested election may participate in election planning.